Kwynto/Kwynto/README.md

 - 📫 You can contact me by e-mail: kwynto@mail.ru

-**P.S.:** *Programming is a pleasure.
+**P.S.1:** *Programming is a pleasure.
 Initiation into the mystery of coding is excellent in itself.
 Programming is like a flash of feelings and can only be compared to ecstasy.*

+**P.S.2:** *ProfanITy.
+The most used language in programming.*

 <!---
 Kwynto/Kwynto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.